itdxer/blog.itdxer.com/_posts/2020-06-22-chaining-ranges-with-sql.md

 Let's say we have 3 employees with IDs `E1`, `E2` and `E3`.
-Let's say we recorded their data for some time and these are the ranges that we got
+We recorded their data for some time and these are the ranges that we got